ReasonFoundation/pension_crawler/README.md

 ### Running localy

+Make sure you are running python 3.5 or above.
+Running python 2.7, for instance, will cause errors like ImportError among others.

 To run the crawler localy you will need to install system and python dependencies.

 To install system dependencies follow Scrapy platform specific installation [guides](https://doc.scrapy.org/en/latest/intro/install.html#intro-install-platform-notes).